 >> How to block websites on Mac: Safari, Chrome, FireFox

-We wanted to find out which browser is best at displaying websites, so we looked at how each browser performed in two areas: how quickly browsers loaded websites and how smoothly websites ran when they were already loaded.
+We wanted to find out which browser is best at displaying websites, so we looked at how each browser performed in two areas: how quickly browsers loaded websites and how smoothly websites ran when they were already cached.

 Key Takeaways